SharkBeard/cma-code-challenge/README.md

 # cma-code-challenge

 ### Root
-The root of this project is just configuration files
+The root of this project is just configuration files (and this readme!)

 ### /src
 The `/src` directory contains the code use to build this project